vishnugt/blog.nekola.cc/_posts/2024-11-26-luma-island.md

 image: /assets/images/2024-11-26-luma-island/2024-11-26-luma-island-2.png
 ---

 Stepping into the world of Luma Island feels like wrapping yourself in a warm blanket while still being encouraged to stay on your toes.
-This life-simulation game has quickly become one of my go-to escapes, offering a balance of calming gameplay and just enough engagement to keep things interesting.
+This farming-simulation game has quickly become one of my go-to escapes, offering a balance of calming gameplay and just enough engagement to keep things interesting.
 After playing for around 20 in-game days (and restarting a couple of times), here are my initial impressions.

 ## A Cozy Yet Engaging Experience